 It’s hard to imagine a time when you can’t look after your children, especially when you have to think of someone else raising them.
-Though, if something happened to you and your partner, of course, you’d like to make sure your little one was in the very best hands and with someone you trust.
+Though, if something happened to you and your partner, of course, you’d like to make sure your little ones were in the very best hands and with someone you trust.
 This is why we urge parents to make a will and pick a legal guardian for their children.

-This may feel a bit morbid, particularly if you have just had a baby and are enjoying being a new parent, but once you fully understand what a will can do to protect your children, making a will could shoot to the top of your to-do list.
+This may feel a bit morbid, particularly if you have just had a baby and are enjoying being a new parent, but once you fully understand what a Will can do to protect your children, making a Will could shoot to the top of your to-do list.

-One of the most important reasons to make a will if you have children is so that you can name a legal guardian to have responsibility for them.
+One of the most important reasons to make a Will if you have children is so that you can name a legal guardian to have responsibility for them.
 Having a say over who will look after your children if you die means that you feel more at ease about their future care and welfare.
 However as this is such a critical decision to make, it is important that you really give it some thought.

 Don’t Automatically Go for a Twosome: